 stated” that 902 cryptocurrency ICOs were formed in 2017, 142 failed before raising any funds, and 276 failed after fundraising.
 Those figures combined work out to a 46 percent failure rate, despite raising over $104 million.

 Still, on ICO, another 113 ICOs fall under the “semi-failed” section, It may be as a result of the startup not communicating on social media or the community dangled to the stage where it has no chance of success.
 Probably those figures into the pile and the failure rate rises to 59%

 Furthermore, a startup company introduced a plan Before the born of ICO, the plan of the business was explained on a white paper which includes, The purpose of the project, the amount of funds needed to accomplish the project, distribution of funds raised, will they allow fiat money or crypto money and the duration of ICO.

 Encouragers of the startup company can purchase coins with fiat money or digital currency during the Initial Coin Offering.

-The Intention of buyers, Is the believe that the ICOs project will be a success after it is finalized and that the value of the coin that was bought will increase.
+The Intention of buyers, Is the belief that the ICOs project will be a success after it is finalized and that the value of the coin that was bought will increase.

 Earlier On, an analyst with Goldman Sachs predicted that most cryptocurrencies will fall to a zero valuation.